scottellis/madasd/README.md

 This is a simulator for the Gumstix Overo server for the modified madas project.

-The Gumstix will provide two sockets for clients.
+The server will provide two sockets for clients.

 A control socket for ASCII commands to be relayed to the ads1278 device driver (start, stop, config, status, etc...)